Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 }
 ```

-Now that all the values are *integers*, it is easy to iterate over the `planet_dict` and perform calculations.
+Now that all the values are *integers*, it is easy to iterate over the `planet_dict` and perform calculations as we no longer have to parse the numbers out of the string values and cast them to integers.
 For instance, we may want to calculate the average distance or the max distance.
-Iterating over the data and processing the data in a uniform fashion is one benefits of *homogeneous* dictionaries.
+Iterating over the data and processing the data in a uniform fashion is one benefit of *homogeneous* dictionaries.

 ## Practice Problems